Faithful-Resource-Pack/Docs/pages/textures/contributor-handbook.md

 You can delete your submission at any time by clicking the arrow icon below your submission, waiting for the bot to finish reacting, then click the trash bin icon.
 Additionally, if you ever want your texture removed from Faithful after it has passed voting and been added, message the Administrators and they will remove your texture.

 Finally, please know that by submitting a texture, you agree to allow:
-- The texture to be used in any public or development version of Faithful
+- The texture to be used in any public or development version of Faithful.
 - The texture to be used directly or in a modified state in other projects under Faithful’s administration (Faithful Dungeons, Faithful Tweaks/Add-ons etc.)
-- The texture to be used in/as a base for other textures meant for Faithful
+- The texture to be used in/as a base for other textures meant for Faithful.
 - Others to edit your texture without any required prior notice, and allow them to submit the edited texture to Faithful, with appropriate credit.

 ## Voting on Textures and the Texture Approval Process
 Whether a texture makes it into Faithful or not is determined by a voting process.
 It consists of two stages:
 1. **Public voting**
 This period lasts for 3 days and is open to everybody.
-To vote on a submission, simply click on the check mark (✔) or cross (X) button depending on whether you like the texture or not.
+To vote on a submission, simply click on the check mark (✓) or cross (X) button depending on whether you like the texture or not.
 Before you vote however, keep in mind that you should do the following:
     - **Clearly view the texture**
     You should always get a clear look at the texture before voting on it.
 The size of the texture you see in submissions can sometimes be too small and compressed to actually view.
 Thankfully, the bot is equipped with tools that you can use to get a better view of the texture.
 Clicking the third button next to the voting buttons should pop open a tool menu.
 To magnify the texture and see it better, click the magnifying glass.
 You should now be able to see the texture up close.
 This button is also a command in the form of `/magnify`.